calebmsword/javascript-notes/type-checking.md

 I am aware of four ways to type-check objects in JavaScript.
-Only one of the techniques actually works.
-However, it only works with custom objects.
-To work with native JavaScript objects such as Date, Map, or Set, we are forced to experiment with the inferior approaches.
+Two of them actually work consistently, but these two don't work with all of JavaScript's native objects.
+The other two are unreliable, but they can be used with all of JavaScript's native objects.
+So we should understand all of the approaches.

 # `instanceof`